As time passes, people in Armour Hills and Mission Hills forget what links them to so many other neighborhoods.

 J.C.
 Nichols’ vision and district gained national attention by the 1920s as one of the nation’s great experiments in city planning.

-He started it 1905, worked until his death in 1950, and development continued decades more under the company he founded.
+He started it in 1905, worked until he died in 1950, and development continued for decades under the company he founded.

 When it started, the area was considered far south of the city.
-Nichols saw a vast future market for what were called “garden homes” in a rural setting.
+Nichols saw a vast future market for “garden homes” in a rural setting.

-The economy was strong, the middle class growing and people who had never owned homes wanted them.
+The economy was strong, the middle class was growing, and people who had never owned homes wanted them.

-Call Nichols a salesman, a persuasive visionary or both: he wanted people to live in stable communities with schools, churches, parks, recreation and more – places they would stay.
+Call Nichols a salesperson, a persuasive visionary, or both: he wanted people to live in stable communities with schools, churches, parks, recreation, and more – places they would stay.

 Before his death, he largely accomplished all that in the area covered by the book: On the north from 47th Street near Brush Creek south to near Gregory Boulevard, from about Oak Street on the east in Missouri to Mission Road in Kansas.